Korean War soldier returning home to Kentucky for burial

 LOUISVILLE, Ky.
-(AP) — The remains of a Kentucky soldier who disappeared after a 1950 Korean War battle will be returned home for a burial with full military honors.
+(AP) — The remains of a Kentucky soldier who disappeared after a 1950 Korean War battle with high casualties will be returned home for a burial with full military honors.

 Army Pfc.
 Joe S. Elmore’s remains were originally thought to be of a British soldier when they were discovered in North Korea in 1995, but they could not be identified.
 The remains were later buried in South Korea.

-Nearly 20 years later, the remains were removed from the grave and transported to The Defense Department’s POW/MIA Accounting Agency, which seeks to identify missing and unidentified American soldiers.
-The agency used DNA to match the remains to Elmore.
+Nearly 20 years later, the remains were disinterred and transported to The Defense Department’s POW/MIA Accounting Agency, which seeks to identify missing and unidentified American soldiers.
+The agency used DNA and anthropological analysis to match the remains to Elmore.

-Elmore was 20 when he died on Dec.
+Elmore was 20 when he was killed during a battle on Dec.
 2, 1950, in Hamgyeong Province, North Korea.
 He will be given a military funeral in Albany, Kentucky, on Aug.
 18.

 Most Read Nation & World Stories